We are pleased to offer a four-day pre-trip this year to the

 The cost of this trip includes transportation, experienced leader, entry fees, and lodging for Sunday thru Tuesday night that comes with breakfast.
 It does not include lunches or dinners.
 The cost per person is $795.

 There is a minimum of four for this trip to make, and a maximum of eight to make this a very birder friendly trip.
+Accommodations are inclusive of a 3 Night stay at Alamo Inn.

 Below is our expected itinerary and we’ll make every effort to get all these birds, but we will remain flexible and chase rarities that show up!